moiez326/Data_analysis_portfolio/README.md

 - Men's Apparel has the lowest average operating profit, suggesting it is the least profitable category, especially in the Midwest and Southeast regions.
 - The Southeast region shows growth potential, with overall lower profits indicating an opportunity for targeted marketing and sales initiatives.

-### Conclusion
+### Conclusion, and recommendations:
-This analysis sheds light on key strengths and growth opportunities in Adidas's U.S. sales.
+- This analysis sheds light on key strengths and growth opportunities in Adidas's U.S. sales.
 Strategic decisions and marketing efforts informed by these insights can significantly boost regional sales and align with consumer preferences and product category performance.

-### Future Directions
 - further research into the web-shopping experience and creating sales based on customers' preferences and regional segmentation